Journalism BA

 Career opportunities

-This course is designed to equip you with the skills you’ll need to thrive as a media professional, building up a portfolio of work that will include social media content creation, online news publishing and TV and radio production.
+We’ll help you stand out from the crowd as a skilled media professional.
+You’ll build up a rich portfolio of work that will showcase your social media content creation, online news publishing and TV and radio production.

-You’ll also gain a wide range of valuable knowledge and skills to help you become an expert in journalism and the media who stands out from the crowd.
-Our students consistently find employment in professional roles within eighteen months of graduation, with a majority going on to work in media organisations.
+You’ll also gain invaluable skills and knowledge to become an expert in journalism and media.
+Our students consistently find employment in professional roles within 18 months of graduation, with most going on to work in media organisations.

-Our graduates can be found working in news and sport for prestigious broadcasters like Sky, ITV, the BBC, Channel 4, CNN and others.
-Some work overseas, from Channel 4’s offices in Washington DC to covering stories around the world for Reuters and other news agencies.
-They get jobs as researchers, reporters, producers, presenters and digital content creators.
-Many use the communication and digital production skills they have gained to take jobs in related media fields, such as social media marketing, PR for large corporations and media relations.
+Some of our graduates have found work in major news and sports broadcasters such as Sky, ITV, the BBC, Channel 4, CNN and others.
+Some work overseas, from Channel 4’s offices in Washington DC to covering stories worldwide for Reuters and other news agencies.
+They secure jobs as researchers, reporters, producers, presenters and digital content creators.
+Many graduates also apply the communication and digital production skills they have gained within related fields, such as social media marketing, PR and media relations.
 Others have gone into politics, working for the civil service, parliamentary bodies or MPs.

 Careers support